UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 - **Run** `black --check src tests` to make sure the code is formatted correctly.
 If it is not, you can run `black src` to format it automatically
 - **Run** `isort --check-only src tests` to make sure the imports are sorted correctly.
 If they are not, you can run `isort src` to sort them automatically

+### Scripts

+The `scripts` folder contains some utility scripts that can be used to simulate the whole CI pipeline locally.
+Make sure to have the dev dependencies installed before running them.

 ## 📚 Documentation

 [Link to the documentation](https://unict-dmi.github.io/Telegram-SpottedDMI-Bot/)